wandb/docs/docs/tutorials/tensorflow_sweeps.md

 ## 🤔 Why Should I Use Sweeps?

-* **Quick setup**: With just a few lines of code you can run W&B sweeps.
+* **Quick setup**: With just a few lines of code, you can run W&B sweeps.
-* **Transparent**: We cite all the algorithms we're using, and [our code is open source](https://github.com/wandb/wandb/blob/main/wandb/apis/public/sweeps.py).
+* **Transparent**: All the algorithms used are cited, and the [code is open source](https://github.com/wandb/wandb/blob/main/wandb/apis/public/sweeps.py).
-* **Powerful**: Our sweeps are completely customizable and configurable.
+* **Powerful**: Sweeps are completely customizable and configurable.
 You can launch a sweep across dozens of machines, and it's just as easy as starting a sweep on your laptop.

 **[Check out the official documentation](/guides/sweeps)**

 ## What this notebook covers

 * Simple steps to get started with W&B Sweep with custom training loop in TensorFlow.
-* We will find best hyperparameters for our image classification task.
+* Finding the best hyperparameters for an image classification task.

 **Note**: Sections starting with _Step_ are all you need to perform hyperparameter sweep in existing code.
 The rest of the code is there to set up a simple example.